 Another problem with episode 1 plot twists is that you then need to keep building on the twist.
-This is where School-Live! excels, because it isn’t just about a school club surviving the zombie apocalypse, but also about the mental state of main girl Yuki that caused the first episode to be the way it is.
-It’s not just a surprise after which the anime moves on to the actual series, it’s a meaningful part of it.
+This is where School-Live! excels, because it isn’t just about a school club surviving the zombie apocalypse.
+It’s also about the mental state of main girl Yuki that caused the first episode to be the way it is.
+It’s not just a surprise after which the anime moves on to the actual series; it’s a meaningful part of its narrative.
 Talentless Nana doesn’t fail at this entirely, but it’s more akin to something like Punie-chan than School-Live! in terms of execution.

 It can also just feel wasteful.

-Making your audience sit through an episode that doesn’t capitalize on your strengths at all, only to reveal it could have been more interesting at the end, is a bold move, especially when your show is only 12 or 13 episodes long.
+It’s a bold move to make your audience sit through an episode that doesn’t capitalize on your strengths at all, only to reveal it could have been more interesting at the end.
+Especially when your show is only 12 or 13 episodes long.
 I praised School-Live! just earlier, but how many people would have dropped it during episode 1 if everybody had gone into it without being promised a twist at the end.
 A show like Higurashi can afford to be a little deceptive because it’s over 50 episodes long, whereas Madoka Magica was ambiguous in its marketing, but foreshadows its true nature almost right away in episode 1.

 There’s no textbook example of how to do this stuff right, because different series have had success with wildly different approaches.
-It’s always going to be a tricky thing to pull off either way and the increased use of this twist in recent years may make it even more difficult as audiences get used to this trick and become cynical towards it.
-Still, I won’t deny that surprises like Madoka Magica and School-Live! kick ass when they work out, so I am curious to see what future anime may be able to pull it off too.
+It’s always going to be a tricky thing to pull off either way.
+Not to mention, the increased use of this twist in recent years has trained audiences to expect it, making it even harder to genuinely catch them off guard.
+Still, I won’t deny that surprises like Madoka Magica and School-Live! kick ass when they work out.
+I am curious to see what future anime may be able to pull it off.